Last updated on October 11, 2025

 Jugan Defends the Temple is a good saga for decks that care about +1/+1 counters or modified creatures.
 The front side allows you to distribute a few counters, but the real power comes from Remnant of the Rising Star.
 This enchantment creature allows you to use any extra mana you have to buff your creatures.
 This means you’ll never have to waste mana on your turn, and drawing a weak creature later in the game isn’t such a dead draw.

-In the Darkness Bind Them is a good addition to a deck using one of the Grixis Sauron cards as a Commander.
-It fits well with the Nazgûl and the several Witch-king cards thanks to the wraiths it creates for you, and extra Ring temptation can be pretty powerful too.
+In the Darkness Bind Them is a good addition to a deck using one of the Grixis Sauron cards as a commander.
+It fits well with the Nazgûl and the several Witch-king cards thanks to the wraiths, and extra Ring temptation can be pretty powerful too.
 If this saga manages to stay on the board for all four turns, you can also do a lot of damage by stealing your opponents’ best creatures.

 The Mirari Conjecture is a good bit of recursion, but its best chapter is definitely its third.
 Getting to copy all your instant and sorceries for a turn at no additional cost can give you a chance for a very powerful turn.
-This card also helped you take infinite turns in the old Rainbow Lich decks.
+It even rebuys a few spells for you to build up towards that final turn.

 Binding the Old Gods is a pretty comprehensive form of removal.
 Because its second chapter fetches a forest, you can grab a dual or tri-land with the forest type.
 It’s a bit of a joke that the last chapter of this saga rarely does much, but in truth it can be helpful in the right situation.